 \subsection{3D Motion Generation}

-\subsubsection{Qualitative Results}
+\subsubsection{Qualitative Results.}

-After training, samples from the motion latent space can generate diverse, realistic 3D motion sequences, which can be rendered with textured meshes reconstructed from a single 2D image, as shown in \Cref{fig:motion}.
+After training, we can generate 3D motion sequences by sampling the motion latent space VAE, and render 4D animations with the textured mesh reconstructed from a single 2D image, as shown in \Cref{fig:motion}.
 It also generalizes to horse-like artifacts, such as carousel horses, which the model has never seen during training.
-Beside horses, the model can be trained on a wide range of categories, including giraffes, zebras and cows, as shown in \Cref{fig:other_categories}.
-Because the datasets for these categories are limited in size and diversity, similarly to \cite{wu2023magicpony}, in the first phase of the training, we fine-tune from the model trained on horses.
-With the proposed training framework, our model is able to capture a category-specific prior distribution of articulated 3D motions, and render realistic animation results on a variety of animal categories.
-Additional 3D animation results are provided in the supplementary video.
+The model can be trained on a wide range of animal species besides horses, including giraffes, zebras and cows, capturing category-specific prior distributions of 3D motions, as shown in \Cref{fig:other_categories}.
+Because the datasets for these categories are limited in size and diversity, as in \cite{wu2023magicpony}, in the first stage of the training, we fine-tune from the model trained on horses.
+Additional animation results are provided in the supplementary video.